salina-health/www.salina.ai/content/about.md

 bodyClass: page-about
 ---

-Salina Health is an early-stage technology company targetting psychological therapy.
+Salina Health is an early-stage technology company targeting psychological therapy.

 We extract insights from language and voice to: